-The Fortify ABAP Extractor transport request was created on a system running SAP release 7.02, SP level 0006.
-If you are running a different SAP release, you might get the transport request import error: Install release does not match the current version.
+The Fortify ABAP Extractor transport request is supported on a system running SAP release 7.02, SP level 0006.
+If you are running a different SAP version and you get the transport request import error: Install release does not match the current version, then the transport request installation has failed.